10 Best Ecotourism Destinations for Families

 For example, some glamping locations have guests stay in tricked-out yurts.
 They’re cozier and more bug-free than a tent but draw much less electricity if any.
 Many of them rely on renewable energy to generate their power.

 Of course, ecotourism can entail acts of service.
 You might help residents of a village access clean drinking water or help plant trees to revitalize a region felled by the lumber industry.
+Another way to support communities includes purchasing eco-friendly and sustainable gifts.

 No matter which of these ecotourism destinations you choose, you are sure to walk away with a great appreciation of conservation efforts and eco-friendly tourism.